phamdongpha/Machine-learning-and-phamdongpha-Machine-learning-et-social-epidemiology/README.md

     1. Incidence rate by region or by department.
     2. Hospital / intensive care occupancy rates, by region or department (even if these indicators are biased).
     3. The ratios: death / hospitalization, death / resuscitation, resuscitation / hospitalization.

+Note: Report and analysis written in French by PHAM Dong Pha, MENARD June-Camille, COMOY Matthieu.